anumcait/fullstack-hr-app/README.md

 🙋 Need Help?
 Join the team, raise an Issue, or connect via LinkedIn!

-Made with 💙 by Aliveni and open-source collaborators.
+### Made with 💙 by Aliveni and open-source collaborators.

-✅ **Next Suggestions**:
-- Add `CONTRIBUTING.md`
-- Create `/docs/architecture.md`
-- GitHub project board for issue/task tracking

-Let me know which one you want next!